CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### Why are there only two safety status categories?

-Based on the 2019 statewide bacteria water quality objectives and the large studies they are based on, there are two meaningful risk categories that can be used.
-While there are multiple thresholds used in calculating these statuses, these thresholds aim to simplify how we can determine if a distribution of rapidly varying bacteria concentrations poses a risk.
-Currently, the data and science is not able to further divide the "Use caution" category into additional levels of risk.
+Based on the 2019 statewide bacteria water quality objectives and the epidemiological studies that inform them, there are two meaningful risk categories that can be used.
+While there are multiple metrics and thresholds used in calculating these statuses, these thresholds aim to simplify how we can determine if a distribution of rapidly varying bacteria concentrations poses a risk.
+Currently, we do not have the support to further divide the "Use caution" category into additional levels of risk.
+There is additional uncertainty that comes from the large variability in exposure from activity and exposure time that we cannot account for in this dashboard.

 ## Bacteria Objectives